 If, however, the FNP is projected to be depleted at a future measurement date, the SEIR is determined as the single rate that will generate a present value of benefit payments equal to the sum of the present value determined by discounting all projected benefit payments through the date of depletion by the long-term expected rate of return, and the present value determined by discounting those benefits after the date of depletion by a 20-year tax-exempt municipal bond (rating AA/Aa or higher) rate.
-The rate used, if necessary, for this purpose is the Bond Buyer General Obligation 20-year Municipal Bond Index Rate (3.87%).
+The rate used, if necessary, for this purpose is the Bond Buyers General Obligation 20-year Municipal Bond Index Rate (formerly published monthly by the Board of Governors of the Federal Reserve System).
+For the purpose of this report, we have determined that a discount rate of 7.30% meets the requirements of GASB 75, as it is our understanding that the Fund is currently invested similarly to the Georgia Employees Retirement System and the employer contributions over the last five years are such that, if the pattern continues, the Fund will not be depleted.